humdek-unibe-ch/sh-selfhelp/doc/server/config-apache.md

 ### Configuration of the Apache Server

-This file gives a very short introduction in how the apage server is set upf for the different experiments.
+This file gives a very short introduction in how the apache server is set up for the different experiments.

 ##### SSL Settings